skukuck/sundials/doc/cvode/guide/source/Usage/index.rst

      * ``CV_MEM_NULL`` -- The CVODE memory block was not initialized through a previous call to :c:func:`CVodeCreate`.

    **Notes:**
       SUNDIALS must be compiled appropriately for specialized kernels to be available.
-The CMake option ``SUNDIALS_BUILD_PACKAGE_FUSED_KERNELS`` must be set to
+The CMake option ``SUNDIALS_ENABLE_PACKAGE_FUSED_KERNELS`` must be set to
       ``ON`` when SUNDIALS is compiled.
 See the entry for this option in :numref:`Installation.Options` for more information.
       Currently, the fused kernels are only supported when using CVODE with the :ref:`NVECTOR_CUDA <NVectors.CUDA>` and :ref:`NVECTOR_HIP <NVectors.Hip>` implementations of the ``N_Vector``.